 Honeypot uses Google Analytics, a web analytics service provided by Google Inc. ("Google").
 Google Analytics uses so-called "cookies", text files that are saved on your computer and that allow an analysis of your use of our website.
 The information generated by the cookie about your use of our website is usually transmitted to and stored on a Google server in the USA.
-However, in the event of activation of IP anonymization on our website, your IP address will be truncated previously by Google within member states of the European Union or in other contracting states of the Agreement on the European Economic Area.
+However, in the event of the activation of IP anonymization on our website, your IP address will be truncated previously by Google within member states of the European Union or in other contracting states of the Agreement on the European Economic Area.
 Only in exceptional cases, the full IP address will be sent to a Google server in the US and truncated there.
-On behalf of Honeypot, Google will use this information to evaluate your use of our website, to compile reports on website activity, and to provide other services related to website activity and internet usage to Honeypot.
+On behalf of Honeypot, Google will use this information to evaluate your use of our website, compile reports on website activity, and provide other services related to website activity and internet usage to Honeypot.

 The IP address transmitted by your browser as part of Google Analytics will not be combined with other Google data.

 You can prevent the storage of cookies by an appropriate setting of your browser software; however, please note that in this case, you may not be able to use the full range of all functions of our website.
 You may also prevent the collection of the data generated by the cookie and relating to your use of our website (including your IP address) as well as the processing of this data by Google by downloading and installing the browser plug-in available under the following link: http://tools.google.com/dlpage/gaoptout?hl=de.